vijaygadela17/Amazon-register/README.md

 # Amazon-register
-Amazon Register page using HTML and CSS
+Developed Amazon Register page by using HTML and CSS